ThomasDegallaix/Holobot-ISEN-Lille/README.md

 # Holobot-ISEN-Lille
-The project consist in creating a robot with functionalities controlled by a microsoft hololens
+The project consists in creating a robot with functionalities controlled by a microsoft hololens (mixed reality helmet)